Total Shoulder Replacement Surgery

-Contact your specialist immediately if you develop a fever or chills, have pain that is not relieved by medication, excessive unrelenting drainage, calf pain, or if you fall.
+Contact your specialist immediately if you develop a fever or chills, have pain that is not relieved by medication, have excessive unrelenting drainage or calf pain, or if you fall.
 Call 911 immediately if you experience any shortness of breath or develop chest pain.

 Leaving the hospital or Care Suites

-One to two weeks after surgery, your specialist will want to see you in clinic.
-At this appointment, you can expect to have any remaining sutures removed, take X-rays, and receive instructions and guidelines for the next four to six weeks.
+After surgery, your treatment team will want to see you in clinic.
+At this appointment, you can expect to have any remaining staples removed, have X-rays taken, and receive instructions and guidelines for the next four to six weeks.
 Your specialist will provide you with physical therapy orders and can write a referral to a physical therapy clinic if you need it.

-It is important to have realistic expectations about your shoulder replacement surgery.
-Although they are rare, there are potential complications with any surgery, and you are expected to have reasonable understanding of the risks.
+It is important to have realistic expectations about your total shoulder replacement surgery.
+Although they are rare, there are potential complications with any surgery, and you are expected to have a reasonable understanding of the risks.
 Please refer to our preoperative informational handout for further information regarding potential complications and risks associated with surgery.
-Do not hesitate to discuss concerns with your specialist at any time, including the possibility of your surgery not having the desired outcome.

-The National Institutes of Health identifies total shoulder replacement preoperative education as one of the main factors in increasing your chances of a positive outcome.
 Our goal at Summit Orthopedics is to assist you in this regard and help you have the best experience possible as you transition into this new phase of your life.
-Should you have any questions or concerns, do not hesitate to contact your specialist’s team.
+Should you have any questions or concerns, please contact your specialist’s team.
 They are available to help you and address any questions or concerns that you may have.